ISCN/SOC-DRaHR/roadmap.md

     - how to hold a hackathon
 3) Scripts tying into the MPI/Powell Center radiocarbon and fractionation data efforts
 4) Scripts outputing to ISRIC
+5) Transfer identified data sets from 'Issues' to a markdown table

 ## One year goal (2018)